 General municipal elections in Saskatchewan are held every four years, or at any time (through a by-election) should a vacancy on Council occur.
-The next municipal election will be held November 13, 2024.
+The next municipal election will be held in 2028.

 Notice of Abandonment of Poll - Office of Mayor